Jerry Heidenreich: 1972 Olympic medalist

 He competed at the 1972 Summer Olympics in Munich, Germany, where he received gold medals in the 4×100-meter freestyle relay, and 4×100-meter medley relay.
-The final time in the U.S. gold medal winning 4x100 freestyle relay was a World Record 3:26.42, with Mark Spitz swimming the anchor leg, and the Soviet Union finishing second.
+The final time in the U.S. gold medal-winning 4x100 freestyle relay was a World Record 3:26.42, with Mark Spitz swimming the anchor leg, and the Soviet Union finishing second.
 It was the first relay event of the Olympics.

-The final time in the U.S. gold medal winning 4x100 medley relay was 3:48.16, a full four seconds ahead of the second place silver medal team East Germany.
+The final time in the U.S. gold medal-winning 4x100 medley relay was 3:48.16, a full four seconds ahead of the second place silver medal team East Germany.
 Heidenreich swam a fast anchor leg as the fourth swimmer, and Mark Spitz swam third for the butterfly leg.
 The relay was the final swimming event of the Olympics, and was met with considerable celebration as Spitz received his seventh gold medal as a result of the U.S. win.

 In individual events, Heidenreich received a silver medal in 100-meter freestyle with a 51.22, only .43 seconds behind first place Mark Spitz, who Heidenreich was not quite able to catch at the finish.
-Heidenreich also won a bronze medal in the 100-meter butterfly, finishing with a 55.74, around 1.5 seconds behind American team mate Mark Spitz, who won the gold and dominated the event.
+Heidenreich also won a bronze medal in the 100-meter butterfly, finishing with a 55.74, around 1.5 seconds behind American teammate Mark Spitz, who won the gold and dominated the event.